chisumo2016/portfolio-app/Experience.md

         -Apply the closeModal in the UI
              @click="closeModal()">×</span>

-        -Declare the form properties in ordeer to ccreate the record
+        -Declare the form properties in order to create the record\
+                    let form = ref({
+                    company : '',
+                    period : '',
+                    position : '',
+                })
-        - Bind the v-model on the input of the form v-model="form.department"
+        - Bind the v-model on the input of the form v-model="form.experince"
         -Add the div inside the form tag inorder to submit the data
         - Add the method createEducation() inside the form tag
             <form action="" @submit.prevent="createEducation()"></form>
-        - Create a method inside of script to createEducation
+        - Create a method inside of script to createExperience
-        - Add the url on the api route file to create eduction -Write a create method inside the EducationController and its logic
+        - Add the url on the api route file to create eduction  api/create_experience -Write a create method inside the EducationController and its logic
         - After writing the logic ,you can test on UI to check if  u can create a record
         - Test Pass